Financial-Times/upp-provisioners/upp-factset-provisioner/README.md

 The provisioning process will:

-* Creates an aurora cluster, subnet group and cluster parameter group in eu-west-1 using the cloud formation template
+* Creates the database infrastructure: the cluster and db instance, cluster/instance parameter group and security group.
+And the Factset Loader infrastructure: ec2 instance(with non-configured loader application installed), 250GB mounted ebs volume and security group

 How to run: